VentCU/bbwtb/README.md

 CAD renders and real-life pictures of the VentCU device can be viewed in the `media` directory.

 ## Software
-The software repository contains code to run the VentCU device.
+The software repository contains code to run the VentCU device and instructions for installation.
 See `software\README.md` for a comprehensive system breakdown.

 ## Repository Changelog
 Newest on top.